Special Paper No.11

 Trojan Investment Funds and its sub-funds are UK funds established under the provisions of the European Directives on the co-ordination of laws, regulations, and administrative provisions relating to undertakings for collective investment in transferable securities (“UCITS”) (Directive 2009/65/EC) as implemented in the UK.
 Trojan Investment Funds is authorised by the FCA.
 Certain sub-funds are available for distribution in Ireland (for professional investors only), Singapore (for institutional investors only), Switzerland (for qualified investors only) and are registered for distribution to the public in the UK.

 Trojan Fund (Ireland) and Trojan Income Fund (Ireland) are registered for distribution in Austria (certain share classes only), Germany (certain share classes only), Ireland, Italy (for institutional investors only), Singapore (for institutional investors only), Spain (certain share classes only), Switzerland and the UK.
-Trojan Fund (Ireland) is also registered in Portugal (certain share classes only).
-Trojan Ethical Fund (Ireland) is registered for distribution in Ireland, Singapore (for institutional investors only), Spain (certain share classes only), Switzerland and the UK.
-Trojan Global Income Fund (Ireland) is registered for distribution in Ireland, Spain (certain share classes only), Switzerland and the UK.
+Certain shares classes of the Trojan Fund (Ireland) are also registered in Belgium, France, Luxembourg, Netherlands and Portugal.
+Trojan Ethical Fund (Ireland), Trojan Global Equity Fund (Ireland) and Trojan Global Income Fund (Ireland) are registered for distribution in Ireland, Belgium (certain share classes only), France (certain share classes only), Germany (certain share classes only), Luxembourg (certain share classes only), Netherlands (certain share classes only), Spain (certain share classes only), Singapore (for institutional investors only), Switzerland and the UK.

 1. Important information for U.S. Persons